João Barrento: Show jumping

 Outside of the army, he competed in and managed equestrian show jumping.
 His first recorded competition was the Lisbon CSIO in 1931, when he rode horse Essex as part of the Portugal team that came third.
 In 1933, he placed fifth in the army's trials for a military equestrian team to compete abroad, being accepted to the team that went to Nice along with Luis Ivens Ferraz, Luís Mena e Silva, Dom Domingos de Sousa, and Hélder Martins among others.
 He next competed in a team including civilians in 1945 at the Global Champions Tour Madrid.
 Barrento is listed in the roll of honour of the Portuguese Equestrian Federation.

 He took part in two equestrian events at the 1948 Summer Olympics; riding horse Alcoa he placed 22nd (with 42.50 penalty points) in the "Prix de Nations" individual placings on 22 May 1948, while Portugal was eliminated in the team placings as not all their riders completed the course.
 His participation has also been recorded under the name José Correia Barrento.
 At the Lisbon CSIO, Barrento was on the Portuguese team, riding Alcoa, when Portugal came first in 1948, and rode Raso when they finished second in 1949.
 He was part of the team that competed at the 1948 Global Champions Tour Madrid.

 Barrento was in charge of the Portuguese equestrian team between 1950 and 1953.
 A three-person team, headed by Barrento, travelled to Rio de Janeiro for international trials in 1950 and he returned to the Champions Tour Madrid in 1951 and 1952, the team placing fourth and fifth respectively, with Barrento riding Raso at both.
 He then served in a non-competitive role at the 1952 Summer Olympics as head of the Portuguese equestrian delegation.
 In 1953, Portugal, featuring Barrento riding Raso, came fourth at the International Jumping Competition Nice.
 He was also part of the team that finished third at the 1955 Dublin Horse Show, riding Impecável.
 The horse Impecável was best known for being ridden by lieutenant Neto de Almeida, and in 1956 was granted to captain Cruz Azevedo for international competition.

-Personal life
+Personal life and death

 Barrento was married to Maria Teolinda de Sequeira Queiróz Martins, and they had at least two children.
 A son, António Eduardo Queiroz Martins Barrento, followed Barrento to become a general and went on to serve in NATO and as chief of general staff of the Portuguese Army.
 Barrento's daughter, Maria Theolinda Queiroz Martins Barrento, married major-general Mário Lemos Pires; their son, Barrento's grandson, is major-general Nuno Correia Barrento de Lemos Pires.